Certified Business Valuation

 - the price, expressed in terms of cash equivalents, at which property would change hands between a hypothetical willing and able buyer and a hypothetical willing and able seller, acting at arm’s length in an open and unrestricted market, when neither is under compulsion to buy or sell and when both have reasonable knowledge of the relevant facts.

-There are distinct differences between approaches and methods.
+There are distinct differences between approaches and methods when it comes to determining the value of a business.
 An”Approach” is a general way of determining a value indication of a business whereas a “Method” is within an approach and is a specific way to determine value.

 Conceptually, there are three broad approaches to value each containing various methods: